dimitreOliveira/bert-as-a-service_TFX/Documentation/README.md

 - Add more features to the data (e.g. length, is_question, and word_count), to improve `StatisticsGen` and `Evaluator` outputs.
 - Leverage `Pusher` and also deploy models for Tensorflow Lite and Tensorflow JS.
 - Develop a small application to serve and consume the deployed model.
-- Look into the possibilities to add unity testes as part of the pipeline.
+- Look into the possibilities to add unity tests as part of the pipeline.
 - Experiment with custom `TFX` components.
 - Experiment with other components (e.g. `BulkInferrer`, `Tuner`, and `InfraValidator`).